Date with Destiny

-"Date with Destiny" is a song by Australian pop rock band Mental As Anything, released in 1985 through WEA Records.
+"Date with Destiny" is a song by Australian pop rock band Mental As Anything, released in 1985 through WEA.
 The song was written by Guitarist Greedy Smith.
 The song first charted on 9 September 1985, peaked at No. 25 on the Kent Music Report, and stayed in the charts for eleven weeks.
 It was released as the third single from the band's fifth studio album Fundamental.